usrz/minimal-ubuntu/README.md

 Required packages
 =================

-To follow this document, we'll need few packages installed, namely `parted` to partition volumes, `debootstrap` to install the base system, and `zerofree` to clean up the volume prior to snapshotting / imaging:
+Before we begin, it's important to make sure you have the necessary packages installed.
+This guide requires the use of:

+* `parted` to partition volumes
+* `dedebootstrap` to bootstrap the operationg system
+* `zerofree` to optionally clean up volumes after installation.

+You can install these packages by running the following command:

 ```shell
 apt-get update && apt-get install --yes parted debootstrap zerofree